eupubs/vvxme/README.md

 OS security notes:
   - For Windows users: Run the console in Administrator mode to use VVX class in interactive mode.
-  - For Mac users: Requires sudo mode to run CLI Menu - 'sudo python vvxme'
+  - For Mac users: Requires sudo mode to run CLI Menu - 'sudo python -m vvxme'

 ## Using the inbuilt CLI Menu
-To invoke the CLI Menu, simply open a console and type command: 'python vvxme' or 'python -m vvxme'
+To invoke the CLI Menu, simply open a console and type command: 'python -m vvxme'

 ### Available menus in this version:
 Main Selection Menu: